Frequently Asked Questions

 Students in both emphases of the program must complete 2-6 credit hours of practicum experience.
 These experiences are designed to give students practical experience relevant to their career interests.
 Students in the Social emphasis generally fulfill their practica hours by completing a research project (independent of their thesis) in collaboration with a faculty member, presenting this project at a regional or national conference, and submitting it for publication in a professional journal.
 Students in the Clinical Science emphasis obtain supervised experience working in the capacity of a psychologist-trainee at an appropriate mental health agency or program.
 For more information on typical practica experiences, contact the Area Coordinator for Social or Clinical Science.

-We generally admit 12-16 students per year into the MA program.
+We generally admit 8-12 students per year into the MA program.
+We have a 2:1 student-faculty ratio.

 There are tuition scholarships and graduate assistantships available through the psychology department, and, occasionally, through other departments on campus.
 Graduate assistants generally either work as teaching assistants or research assistants.
 Applications for scholarships and assistantships are available with the application materials on this website.
 For information on loans, other types of financial aid, and campus employment, see the Financial Aid Office pages.